awsdocs/aws-step-functions-developer-guide/doc_source/bp-activity-pollers.md

 To avoid these kinds of latency problems when polling for tasks:
 + Implement your pollers as separate threads from the work in your activity worker implementation\.
 + Have at least 100 open polls per activity ARN at each point in time\.
+**Note**
+Scaling to 100 open polls per ARN can be expensive\.
+For example, 100 Lambda functions polling per ARN is 100 times more expensive than having a single Lambda function with 100 polling threads\.
+To both reduce latency *and* minimize cost, use a language that has asynchronous I/O, and implement multiple polling threads per worker\.
 For an example activity worker where the poller threads are separate from the work threads, see [Example Activity Worker in Ruby](example-ruby-activity-worker.md)\.

 For more information on activities and activity workers see [Activities](concepts-activities.md)\.